42Kmi/LagDrop/README.md

 6. Play Smash Bros for Wii U online and enjoy!
 Be Glorious!

 Options.txt file: 4 parameters

-WiiU: your Wii U’s static IP.
+1. WiiU [console name]: your Wii U’s static IP.
 This is filled by default after setting a static IP for your Wii U. You can change this to the Wii U static IP of your choice.

-PingLimit: This is the maximum millisecond ping time allowed before blocking the peer.
+2. PingLimit: This is the maximum millisecond ping time allowed before blocking the peer.
 Default is 90.

-Count: This is the number of packets to send to peer.
+3. Count: This is the number of packets to send to peer.
 Default is 5.
 This also controls the interval between script runs, (2 * COUNT_VALUE), in seconds.

-Size: This is the size of the packet in bytes.
+4. Size: This is the size of the packet in bytes.
 This is really a test of the peer’s bandwidth.
 Default is 1024

-Mode: Determine who to block by different tests.
+5. Mode: Determine who to block by different tests.
 1 for Ping, 2 for TraceRoute, 3 for Ping or TraceRoute, 4 for Ping and TraceRoute.
 Default is 1.

-Max TTL: Maximum TTL for the TraceRoute test.
+6. Max TTL: Maximum TTL for the TraceRoute test.
 Default is 10

-Probes: Number of times each node is checked during TraceRoute.
+7. Probes: Number of times each node is checked during TraceRoute.
 Default is 5

-TraceLimit: The limit of the TraeRoute time average.
+8. TraceLimit: The limit of the TraeRoute time average.
 Values higher than this are blocked.
 Default is 20
+9. ACTION: Action select.
+Choose to REJECT (0 or REJECT) or DROP (1 or DROP) peers Default is REJECT.
+10. SWITCH: The master switch to enable (1 or ON) or disable (0 OFF) LagDrop.
+Default is ON.

 extraip.txt file
 	User can create this regex-formatted to filter additional IP addresses from LagDrop.
 All entries MUST be on the same line and separated by the pipe (|) with periods escaped with backslash \

 	Eg: ^192\.168\. will filter all addresses begining with 192.168 from being checked against LagDrop.
 	^192\.1(([0-3]{1}))0\. will filter addresses begining with 192.100, 192.110, 192.120, and 192.130